immavalls/eck-on-gke/README.md

     ![Kibana monitoring](./img/kibana-monitoring-3.png)

-- When ready, we will have a 3-node elasticsearch cluster, and the health should now be green (all replicas assigned).
+- When ready, we will have a 3-node elasticsearch cluster, and the health should now be green (all index replicas assigned).

 ### Upgrading the Elastic Stack